Summit Learning Platform Partner School Terms of Service

 By accessing or using the Services, and by executing the Program Agreement, Partner School acknowledges that Partner School agrees to these Partner School Terms of Service (the “Terms”), which are a legal contract between Partner School and Gradient Learning.

-The right to access and use the Services is revoked in jurisdictions where it may be prohibited, if any.
+The right to access and use the Services is not granted in jurisdictions outside the United States.

 2. THE SERVICES